CMA Music Festival

 Fan Fair X (FFX) is filled to the roof with Artist-Fan Connections, Performance Stages, Fan Fair History Walk, Shopping, Daily Entertainment, and Artist and Country Artifacts.
-Fan Fair X admission is inluded with all CMA Music Festival 4-day tickets, $10 a day, or $25 for four days.
-Check out cmafest.com for details on autograph signings this year.
+Fan Fair X admission is included with all CMA Music Festival 4-day tickets, $10 a day, or $25 for four days.

 Step out of the heat and into the air-conditioning.
-The Nashville Visitor Center, inside the Bridgestone Arena, hosts free live music through the Festival, June 5-8.
-Abigail Rose, Les Kerr, The Roys, Brittini Black, and Lucas Hoge performed at the Nashville Visitor Center in 2013.
+The Nashville Visitor Center, inside the Bridgestone Arena.
 Step inside, cool off, listen to the free live music, and do a little Music City shopping!

 Come early and stay late.
-Music City has lots going on before, during, and after the Fest.
-The Country Music Hall of Fame and Museum is typically busy with happenings all week and weekend long, the Grand Ole Opry features your favorite stars, the annual Kick-Off Parade and Block Party increase the excitement, the CMT Awards honor the stars, Marty Stuart plays a Late Night Jam at the Ryman Auditorium, and celebrities step to the plate at the annual Celebrity Softball Challenge.
-Check back for details and dates of these events and more.
+Music City has lots going on before, during, and after the Festival.
+The Country Music Hall of Fame and Museum is typically busy with happenings all week and weekend long, the Grand Ole Opry features your favorite stars, the annual Kick-Off Concert and Block Party increase the excitement, the CMT Awards honor the stars, Marty Stuart plays a Late Night Jam at the Ryman Auditorium, and celebrities step up to the plate at the annual Celebrity Softball Challenge.

 Did You Know?

 - The 2012 festival brought 71,000 fans from all 50 states and 24 countries to Nashville to see 450 artists perform for more than 200 hours of concerts.